 In the second innings he was hardly in a position to walk, but showed great spirit and batted as the last man Many thought that he achieved lesser than what was expected of him on the tour, especially as a batsman.
 But this did not deter him in the first-class circuit – he played exactly 100 first-class matches spanning from 1928 to 1954, scoring 4536 runs and taking 208 wickets.

 Besides playing for the Parsis, Palia was a regular in the Ranji Trophy, where he represented as many as five teams – Bombay, Bengal, Madras, Mysore and United Province.
 Just like Colah, he too played only one more Test – also at Lord’s in 1936 during India’s second Test tour to England.
 His highest first-class score of 216 came for United Province against Maharashtra in 1939-40.
-Later in life, he he established a timber and furniture business in
+Later in life, he he established a timber and furniture business in Bangalore and became a Test selector and a radio commentator.
+He breathed his last on September 9, 1981 in Bangalore, aged 71.

 Following in the footsteps of the above-mentioned two gentlemen were eleven other Parsis who played Test cricket for India – Rustomji Jamshedji, Karshed Meherhomji, Jamshed Irani, Rusi Modi, Keki Tarapore, Nari Contractor, Polly Umrigar, Rusi Surti, Farokh Engineer and the sisters Diana and Behroze Edulji.